edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 #### Selling Kit or Salvage

 - The market is the place to sell any salvage hauled out of the ruins:
-  - If the object is valued at Resources Ob 1-3, it has no exchange value.
+  - If the object is valued at Favors Ob 1-3, it has no exchange value.
 No one wants your stinky, rusty junk.
-  - If the object is valued at Resources Ob 4-7, it's worth 1D.
+  - If the object is valued at Favors Ob 4-7, it's worth 1D.
-  - If the object is valued at Resources Ob 8+, it's worth 2D.
+  - If the object is valued at Favors Ob 8+, it's worth 2D.

 **Market Selling Lifestyle Cost:** +0